Asing1001/asing1001.github.io/source/_posts/new-to-mac.md

 tags: [MAC, development]
 ---

-Today I start to use MAC for developing on my new job, it is really painful that so many shortcut or convention are different.
+Today I start to use MAC for developing in my new job, it is really painful that so many shortcut or convention are different.
 So I decided to log it down for me and any new comer for MAC :)

 ## Must install